Arkady Volozh: Yandex

 Volozh co-founded Yandex in 1997, later leaving his position as CEO of CompTek International to become the CEO of Yandex in 2000.
-Yandex, a Nasdaq listed company, developed, and offered a variety of technologies and services under Volozh, in the fields of Ecommerce, navigation, mobility, autonomous vehicles, payments, music, emails and more.
-The Yandex IPO in 2011 was the largest one until then, after the Google IPO in 2004.
-In November 2021 the company was valued at $30 billion.
+Yandex, a Nasdaq-listed company, developed and offered a variety of technologies and services under Volozh in the fields of e-commerce, navigation, mobility, autonomous vehicles, payments, music, email, and cloud computing.
+The Yandex IPO in 2011 was the largest tech IPO at the time after Google's in 2004.
+In November 2021, the company was valued at $30 billion.

 As part of a larger effort to spread machine learning, Volozh and the Yandex team established the Yandex School of Data Analysis in 2007, offering a free master's level program in data science.
+That same year, he helped establish and subsequently headed the Department of Data Analysis at the Moscow Institute of Physics and Technology (MIPT).

-In June 2022, after the Russian invasion of Ukraine, the EU imposed sanctions against Volozh and he resigned from all his positions at Yandex.
-The reasons cited by the EU for sanctioning Volozh were him being a 'leading businessperson involved in economic sectors providing a substantial source of revenue to the Government of the Russian Federation', 'Russian State-owned banks such as Sberbank and VTB are shareholders and investors in Yandex' and the Russian Federation having a veto over the 'sale of material IP and the sale or transfer of Russian users’ personal data to foreign companies', and the search engine was accused of promoting propaganda.
-These reasons were called 'poor and dubious' by Anders Åslund and Gerhard Mangott commented that 'It is hard to understand what Volozh is being accused of.
-Yandex argued that it had no choice but to follow Russia’s strict censorship laws, and the company sold its news service soon after the invasion.
-In contrast to the EU, the US and the UK never sanctioned Volozh.
+In June 2022, after the Russian invasion of Ukraine, the EU imposed sanctions against Volozh, prompting him to resign from all positions at Yandex.
+The reasons cited by the EU for sanctioning Volozh were his status as a "leading businessperson involved in economic sectors providing a substantial source of revenue to the Government of the Russian Federation", Russian state-owned banks being shareholders and investors in Yandex, the Russian Federation having a veto over the "sale of material IP and the sale or transfer of Russian users' personal data to foreign companies", and allegations of the search engine promoting state narratives.
+These reasons were called "poor and dubious" by Anders Åslund, and Gerhard Mangott commented that "it is hard to understand what Volozh is being accused of."
+Yandex argued that it had no choice but to follow Russia's strict censorship laws, and the company sold its news service soon after the invasion.
+In contrast to the EU that year, the United States and the United Kingdom never sanctioned Volozh.

-In August 2023, Volozh announced that he was 'totally against Russia’s barbaric invasion of Ukraine, where I, like many, have friends and relatives.
-I am horrified by the fact that every day bombs fly into the homes of Ukrainians'.
-He also stated that although he moved to Israel in 2014, he has to take his share of responsibility for the Russia's actions.
-By the time of his announcement Volozh was only the second sanctioned Russian businessman to take a stance against the invasion.
-In January 2025, Volozh said that it took 18 months to issue a statement on the war because he first needed to relocate 1,000 Yandex employees who wanted to leave Russia.
+In August 2023, Volozh announced that he was "totally against Russia's barbaric invasion of Ukraine, where I, like many, have friends and relatives.
+I am horrified by the fact that every day bombs fly into the homes of Ukrainians."
+He also stated that although he moved to Israel in 2014, he has to take his share of responsibility for Russia's actions.
+By the time of his announcement, Volozh was only the second sanctioned Russian businessman to take a stance against the invasion.
+In January 2025, Volozh stated that it took 18 months to issue a statement on the war because he first needed to relocate 1,000 Yandex employees who wanted to leave Russia.

 In March 2024, Volozh was removed from the EU sanctions list.
-In July 2024, the Dutch holding company Yandex NV sold all of its Russian assets.
-The sale was finalized at $5.2 billion, which represents the largest corporate exit from Russia.
+In July 2024, the Dutch holding company Yandex N.V. completed the full divestment of its Russian assets for $5.4 billion, marking the largest corporate exit from Russia following the invasion.